Amington: Transport

 Amington is near the Coventry Canal, the River Anker, and also the Trent Valley Line of the West Coast Main Line, all of which pass east/west just to the north of the village.

 Amenities

-In the village there are two convenience stores, Tesco Express and Premier.
+In the village there is one convenience store, a Tesco Express.
 There is also a post office and a fish and chip shop.

 Amington has four pubs: The Gate Inn, The Old Liberal, The Amington Inn and The Winning Post.

 In the 1990s two developers built a 1000-home estate in the village which is now known as Amington Fields.
 In 2006, Antler Homes built a 17-house estate named Ashby Grange.

 In 2016 work began on the development of over 1100 new homes on the site of the former Tamworth Municipal Golf Course.

 Landau Forte Academy, Amington, one of the high schools in Tamworth, is situated in Amington.
 The school reached national headlines in 2016 when one of the pupils was recorded being assaulted.